 As you navigate through your courses, you'll notice that different activities display due dates in different ways.
 Below you'll find descriptions of the main ways you'll see these dates/times displayed.

-Due days without a time listed: In these cases, the day refers to the end of the day in the Eastern (New York, USA) time zone.
-You will need to mentally adjust due days found in headings or in activity instructions if you are not in the Central time zone.
-For example, if you are in London, and you are to "complete your initial post by Friday," then you need to submit your work by Saturday at 5 AM, rather than by Friday at 11:59 PM.
+Due dates without a time listed: In these cases, complete by the end of the day refers to the end of that day in the Eastern (New York, USA) Time Zone.
+You will need to mentally adjust due dates found in headings or in activity instructions if you are not in the Eastern Time Zone.
+For example, if you are in London, and you are to "complete your initial post by Friday," then you need to submit your work by Saturday at 4:59 AM, rather than by Friday at 11:59 PM.

-In some activities you will see the due day listed in the activity heading.
+In some activities you will see the due date listed in the activity heading.
 In this case, your activity is due on the day listed during that current week.

-In this example, your first post to this forum is due at the end of the day on the Thursday of the Course Orientation week in Eastern time.
+In this example, your first post in a Course Orientation discussion forum is due at the end of the day on Thursday, Eastern Time.

 In Activity Instructions

-Some activities will list the due day in the activity instructions.
+Some activities will list the due date in the activity instructions.
 This will be common for forums, quizzes, and lessons.

 In this example, your initial reply is due on at the end of the day of Wednesday of Week 1 in Eastern time.